Same-day Filing

 There are many types of business entities in the United States, including sole proprietorships, partnerships, and corporations.
 A corporation can be a regular C type, which is what most people think of when they hear “corporation,” and then there are S-corps that offer a different set of advantages when being taxed.
 You can also form an LLC.
 LLCs are simple to form and maintain and offer many of the same benefits as any type of corporation, including tax benefits, as well as a level of anonymity and limited liability protection for the owners, known as asset protection.

 In an LLC, owners are referred to as members.
 These members are typically able to decide how they wish to be taxed, highlighting the flexibility of LLCs.
-Since LLCs come in many forms, such as single member LLCs or multi-member LLCs, there’s a lot to be wary of.
+Since LLCs come in many forms, such as single-member LLCs or multi-member LLCs, there’s a lot to be wary of.
 It's important to understand the requirements, including the drafting of an operating agreement and understanding the fees associated with setting up and maintaining an LLC, such as filing an annual report.
-Below are things to consider about being taxed as an LLC in California.
+Here are key considerations for LLC taxation in California.

 What Is an LLC?